We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Go for medical treatment right away if you experience any of the following:

-- symptoms don’t get better or they become worse even after trying self-care measures at home, including laxatives
+• symptoms not getting better or worsening even after trying at-home self-care measures, including laxatives

-Constipation treatments can range from lifestyle to medication treatments.
-If you have an obstruction or scarring that is blocking the movement of your stool, you may require surgery.
+Constipation treatments can range from lifestyle changes to medication treatments.
+If you have an obstruction or scarring that is blocking your stool movement, you may require surgery.

 Some at-home, self-care measures you can use to reduce the incidence of constipation include:

-- Eating at least 25 grams of fiber a day through sources such as vegetables, whole grains, and fruits.
+• Eating between 22–35 grams of fiber a day, depending on your age and sex, through sources such as vegetables, whole grains, and fruits.

-- Engaging in regular physical activity, such as walking, riding a bicycle, or dancing.
-These physical activity elements can mimic the natural movement of the stool and help stool move more quickly.
+• Engaging in regular physical activity, such as walking, riding a bicycle, or dancing.
+These physical activity elements can mimic the natural movement of stool and help stool move more quickly.

-- Talking to your doctor about medications you may be taking that affect constipation.
-However, you shouldn’t stop taking your medicines without talking to your doctor first.
+• Talking with your doctor about medications you may be taking that affect constipation.
+However, you should not stop taking your medications without talking with your doctor first.

-Pregnant women experience constipation at a higher rate than the general population.
-An estimated
+Pregnant people experience constipation at a higher rate than the general population.

-Some of the factors that make it more likely pregnant women will have constipation include:
+Some of the factors that increase the likelihood that pregnant people will have constipation include:

 Constipation may be difficult to recognize initially if you’re pregnant because you may be uncertain your symptoms are related to pregnancy.
 Examples could include bloating or feelings of abdominal fullness and pressure.